PAGE UPDATED: 8.12.2021

 The good news is that the UK is piloting some Aires which should be up and running for 2022.
-We’re finally making an effort to catch up with our friends across the channel.
+We’re finally making an effort to catch up with our friends across the channel!
 You can do your bit by signing the petition and joining the Campaign for Real Aires in the UK…

-Since our early wild camping experiences, we have spent many nights on unauthorised ground.
-We always respect “no overnight camping” signs, we respect our fellow travellers, the local people, and the environment (often cleaning up other people’s rubbish).
+Indeed, since our early wild camping experiences we have spent many nights on ‘unauthorised’ ground.
+But we always respect ‘No Overnight Camping’ signs, our fellow travellers, the local people, and the environment (often cleaning up other people’s rubbish).

 Some places have a spectacular view, others are simply somewhere to park up and sleep.

-As well as pilot schemes for Aires in the UK, some councils in tourist areas are waking up to the fact that motorhomes are becoming increasingly popular.
-They are providing designated parking spaces and overnight stop areas.
+As well as pilot schemes for Aires in the UK, some councils in tourist areas are waking up to the fact that motorhomers boost the economy and are providing designated parking spaces and overnight stop areas.
 There are plans in Scotland to provide motorhome service points along the NC500.

 Closer to home, in our birth town of Bury St. Edmunds in Suffolk, you can park in your van all night in Ram Meadow car park for just £1.

 However, sadly, some councils are making motorhome parking more difficult.
 Many car parks have height barriers and others have length restrictions leaving us with the impression that, as motorhomers, we are not welcome.
 And more car park signs now clearly state that overnight camping is not allowed.